How to Pay for Graduate School

 For many employers, this is a way to offer professional development.
 For others, it means that employees don’t have to choose between their job and their education.

 It is imperative that you check with your human resources representative to find out what education benefits may be available to you.
-Tuition reimbursement can vary in its funds but it is well worth checking into.
+Tuition reimbursement can vary in its funds but it is well worth looking into.

 And one other “employer secret” you should know: many universities offer a tuition benefit to full-time employees.
 So it may be worth pursuing employment with the university of your choice as a way to get your graduate education paid for.